edge-classic/EDGE-classic/COMPILING.md

 # Launching EDGE-Classic

-In all cases, the executable will be copied to the root of the project folder upon success.
+In all cases (barring the WebGL build per the previous section), the executable will be copied to the root of the project folder upon success.
 You can either launch the program in place, or copy the following folders and files to a separate directory if desired:
 * autoload
 * edge_base
 * edge_fixes
 * soundfont
 * edge-classic/edge-classic.exe (OS-dependent)
+* edge_defs.epk
+* SDL2.dll (Windows-only, with the exception of MSYS builds; see below instructions for details)

+MSYS BUILDS: You will need to navigate to the /bin folder for the appropriate architecture in your MSYS2 installation (for example, /mingw64/bin for MinGW 64-bit builds), and copy the following files into the same directory as edge-classic.exe:

-* edge-defs.wad
+* libgcc_s_seh-1.dll
-* libgcc_s_dw2-1.dll (Windows-only, if present; can appear with MSYS2 builds)
-* libstdc++-6.dll (Windows-only, if present; can appear with MSYS2 builds)
+* libstdc++-6.dll
-* libwinpthread-1.dll (Windows-only, if present; can appear with MSYS2 builds)
+* libwinpthread-1.dll
-* SDL2.dll (Windows-only)
+* SDL2.dll